 Failing To Consider The Many Financing Terms

-Having available cash is not always the most advantageous part of a Bozeman property transaction.
+Sometimes cash is not always the most important consideration in a property transaction.
 Income level, tax benefits, current tax legislation, and debt are all critical factors when considering purchase terms.
 I am well-versed in handling Montana property transactions and will guide you toward receiving the best offer possible.

-It often costs you more money to sell “As Is” than to make needed repairs that more than not increase the value–worth–of your Bozeman home.
-Even minor improvements will often yield as much as three to five times the repair cost, as determined after the sale.
+It often profits you less to sell “As is” than to make needed repairs that, more than likely, will increase the value of your Bozeman home.
+Even minor improvements can yield more than the cost of the improvement.
 I will recommend repairs that may significantly increase your home’s worth and may improve the amount you receive from the sale of your home.

 A clean, visually attractive home will woo buyers and increase negotiating power.